BELGIUM

 this is not Edith |

-But now, Belgium ...
+But first, Belgium ...

 The clear coastal air on the shores of the North Sea was exhilarating.